Class Descriptions

 Commercial

-On commercial classes you get to dance like they do in music videos!
-On these classes the focus is on practicing dance choreographies to songs from different genres, usually the freshest pop-music, hiphop and R&B.
+In commercial classes you get to dance like they do in music videos!
+In these classes the focus is on practicing dance choreographies to songs from different genres, usually the freshest pop-music, hiphop and R&B.

 The practices and choreographies on commercial classes are influenced by the teacher’s dance style.
 Commercial is not a dance style with its own specific technique, but instead it draws inspiration from other dance styles and trends including hiphop, dancehall, vogue and waacking.
 Commercial represents often sharp and high-energy movement language and strong performing presence.